I Ain’t Here To Be Pretty

 It is the foundational work of the women who came before us that allow the women of today to carve their own future paths.
 It’s happening now because women in America have more opportunities and freedom than ever before.
 We are not, however, post-Feminism.
 From wage disparities to rape culture, there is much more work to be done.
 However, it is only now in America that we are beginning to take back our bodies from the male gaze.

-As women become the writers, activists, CEOs, astronauts, artists, mothers, people they so desire to be, the media is finally starting to represent the voice of women.
+As women become the writers, activists, CEOs, astronauts, artists, mothers, and people they so desire to be, the media is finally starting to represent the voice of women.
 With the ability to write our own narratives, we are taking back the conversation.
 With the slow erosion of gender roles and growth in economic opportunity, the gender called “female” can see that the pressure to please a man, the same pressure that our mothers and grandmothers had to abide by, is now optional and entirely invalid.
 You don’t have to love me because my livelihood, my personage, is not dependent upon it.
 I can be my own woman, and in doing so, I can create a world where my daughter grows up knowing her worth.

 Without a beauty ideal, we can all celebrate our differences.
-When women see themselves (in all sizes, colors, gender identities, sexualities and abilities) reflected in the media around us, we are inspired to pursue our dream.
+When women see themselves (in all sizes, colors, gender identities, sexualities, and abilities) reflected in the media around us, we are inspired to pursue our dream.
 Comedian Leslie Jones saw Whoopi Goldberg on television for the first time as a child and said, “Oh my god, there’s somebody on television that looks like me.
 She looks like me!
 I can be on TV.”
 She watched the tape of Goldberg every day after school, serving as a constant reminder to herself that she could do it too.

 The beauty ideal is dying, but there is still much left to change.
 Many brands continue to objectify women in order to sell their products.
 Whether this is seen in advertisements for designer clothing, perfume, burger joints, beer or diets, it is designed to appeal to either a man’s sexual desire or a woman’s outlet for insecurity.
 Multi-billion dollar industries are thriving from a lack of women loving themselves.
 On the other side of this, the body-positive movement is gaining traction.
 It is empowering women to feel accepting of our bodies.
-When we can take our eyes away from the need to be beautiful, we can see we have always been beautiful and we are here to be so much more than beautiful.
+When we can take our eyes away from the need to be beautiful, we can see we have always been beautiful, and we are here to be so much more than beautiful.

 The beauty ideal has to end because we need girls to grow up seeing themselves in many different faces and doing many different jobs.
 It is our responsibility to show and provide them a world that is bursting with possibility.
-There is no space in our minds for hatred of ourselves or anyone else; there is no space for judgement.
+There is no space in our minds for hatred of ourselves or anyone else; there is no space for judgment.
 Our heads should be filled with knowledge and the promise that we can be anything we want to be when we grow up.
 That is what we want to leave for our daughters, and it will be evident in the world around them.
-A world like that will benefit everyone, because the things that we create will make Earth a better place for all of us.
+A world like that will benefit everyone because the things that we create will make Earth a better place for all of us.
 Our bodies are not ornamental, they are spaceships.
 There is a universe inside of everybody that is worth exploring.
 No beauty ideal could ever encompass all of that.

 This article was originally published in the 2017 Black & White Issue of Love U Magazine.
 Refreshed with brand new photography in celebration of International Women's Day, 2019.